elokapina/bubo/README.md

 This command requires Bubo admin privileges.
 It does not require Bubo to have any special power in the room to be recreated.

+* `unlink`

+  Remove the room from Bubo's room database.
+The only parameter is a room ID or alias.

+* `unlink-and-leave`

+  Remove the room from Bubo's room database, then leave the room.
+The only parameter is a room ID or alias.

 #### `users`